Federal shutdown, border security, aid for Israel and Ukraine on agenda as Congress returns

 WHAT TO KNOW

-- Congress returns to work this week, facing deadlines to approve funding to keep the government open, a battle over border security and consideration of additional aid for Israel and Ukraine.
+- Congress returns to work next week, facing deadlines to approve funding to keep the government open, a battle over border security and consideration of additional aid for Israel and Ukraine.

 - House Republicans will begin impeachment hearings on Homeland Security Secretary Alejandro Mayorkas and plan to hold hearings on whether to impeach President Joe Biden over the next two months.